Mom has M.S.,Dad leaves due to fear, son Patrick is hit by a car and is in a coma.

 One day, Dorothy blindfolded Patrick and the three went to the Humane Society.

 With all the dogs barking he had already guessed where they where.
 He picked out a German Shepard that had been abused by a previous owner burning it with scalding water but the dog could run slowly with him.
-The Dog was named "Major" (after President Franklin Roosevelt's German Shepard).
+Of course, the dog was named "Major" (after President Franklin Roosevelt's German Shepard).

-It was six months after Patrick's accident when Russ proposed.
+It was six months after Patrick's accident when Russ proposed again.
 He had asked Patrick's permission and then had to wait a week.

-When Russ and Dorothy had married before, they wrote their own vows.
-Now they had another chance with vows that meant more with all they had experienced.
+When Russ and Dorothy had married, they wrote their own vows.
+Now they were reaffirming their marriage with vows that meant more with all they had experienced.

 By Kathie Stehr